sawickiap/WinFontRender/README.md

 - `Height` is font size, in pixels.
 - `Flags` can include flags from `SFontDesc::FLAGS` enum, e.g. `SFontDesc::FLAG_BOLD`, `SFontDesc::FLAG_ITALIC`.

-Don't forget to delete `delete font` at the end.
+Don't forget to `delete font` at the end.

 ### 3. Creating texture